J3RN/inf-elixir/README.md

 ## Keybindings

 `inf-elixir` intentionally ships with no keybindings by default.
-This is grant the user the freedom to specify whatever keybindings they would like.
+This grants the user the freedom to specify whatever keybindings they would like.
 Functions that users would probably have an interest in binding are:
 - `inf-elixir` :: Starts an IEx shell in a new buffer, or switches to an existing IEx shell buffer.
-- `inf-elixir-project` :: Starts an IEx shell in the context of the project (by default by passing the `-S mix` argument to `iex`).
+- `inf-elixir-project` :: Starts an IEx shell in the context of the project (by default by passing the `-S mix` argument to `iex`), or switches to an existing IEx shell buffer.
 - `inf-elixir-send-line` :: Send the current line to the IEx shell buffer as input.
 - `inf-elixir-send-region` :: Send the selected region to the IEx shell buffer as input.
 - `inf-elixir-send-buffer` :: Send the entire current buffer to the IEx shell as input.